 Toowoomba Community Organic Gardens Association Inc. is a not-for-profit community group promoting natural gardening and farming practices.

-Previously known as the Darling Downs Natural Growers Group, established in 1982 by a group of concerned citizens, a partnership with the then Toowoomba City Council acquired the land in 1995 that was to become the "Toowoomba Community Organic Gardens" with the first on-ground work commencing in November 1996.
+Previously known as Darling Downs Natural Growers Group, established in 1982 by a group of concerned citizens, the organisation partnered with philanthropic landholders and the then Toowoomba City Council to set aside land in 1995 that was to become "Toowoomba Community Organic Gardens" with the first on-ground work commencing in November 1996.
 TCOGA members have stewardship of the gardens today, continuing to progress and refine the original concept plans for the site.

 Our Charter - Aims and Objectives

 To farm and garden in ways that improve soil fertility and biological activity, maintain biodiversity and protect sensitive habitats and landscapes.